Site icon BUNION DR

 A: Bumps between toes are common and are often caused by corns, calluses, ingrown toenails, hammertoe, bursitis, or Morton’s neuroma.
 While they’re usually harmless, it’s important to have them evaluated by a healthcare provider to rule out any underlying conditions.

-Conclusion: bump in between toes painful?
+Conclusion: Bump in between toes painful?

 A bump between toes can be a minor annoyance or a sign of a more serious condition.
 By understanding the possible causes and treatment options, as well as taking steps to prevent foot problems, you can keep your feet healthy and pain-free.
 Remember to always consult with a healthcare provider if you notice any changes in your feet, including bumps between toes.